 - Civic open space as part of the Spring Center redevelopment directly adjacent to the new Woodside/16th Street Purple Line Station. - Prominent pedestrian crossing of 16th Street and streetscape improvements to improve bike/pedestrian connections between the Summit Hills site and proposed Woodside/16th Street Purple Line Station. - Bike and sidewalk improvements along 16th Street, Spring Street and East-West Highway. - A central civic green urban park that is 0.5 acre minimum in size centered within the Summit Hills redevelopment. - Daylighting of the underground stream channel of the Fenwick Branch of Rock Creek using natural channel design. - Urban Greenway/Stream Valley Park wide enough to support recreational facilities and daylighting the Fenwick Branch of Rock Creek.
-Their park should include floodplains and stream buffers and shaded hard surface park trails connecting to a planned natural surface trail on parkland south of East-West Highway.
+Their park should include floodplains

+- and stream buffers and shaded hard surface park trails connecting to a planned natural surface trail on parkland south of East-West Highway. - Museum/Interpretive space where photos and artifacts from Lyttonsville's rich history can be preserved and made available to the public.